 Since opening its doors in 2005, Kannah Creek Brewing Company has grown into one of the most popular craft breweries in Grand Junction.
 Locally owned and operated, Kannah Creek’s mission is to create top quality craft beer and they're succeeding.
 “The Creek,” as it has come to be known, is the perfect spot to grab a pint and enjoy a good meal.
 Try one of their flagship beers such as Lands End Amber Ale or the Standing Wave Pale Ale, both of which have placed at the World Beer Cup and Great American Beer Festival.
 Or, ask your server or bartender about the seasonal offerings that rotate throughout the year.

 High demand for Kannah Creek beer allowed the company to open a second location in May 2013, called Edgewater Brewery, or “The Edge” for short.
 It features a German-style brewing system, bar, grill and dining area.
 You’ll find the same craft beer varieties served at The Creek, but a slightly different menu, just to keep things interesting.
 In the spring and summer months, take your beer outside and relax on the patio and large grassy lawn.
-Play yard games like cornhole, ladder golf and washers, or just sit back and take in the beautiful views of the Grand Valley.
+Play yard games like cornhole, ladder golf and washers, or just sit back and take in the beautiful views of Grand Junction.
 If you want an insiders look at the beer-making process, Edgewater offers free brewery tours by appointment; call 970-243-0702 or email [email protected] to book a tour.

 A Grand Junction staple since 1994, Rockslide has been serving up handcrafted brews and mouth-watering food for 20 years.
 Join in the celebration at one of two — yes two — happy hours every day.
 Early birds can grab some drink and food deals from 3–6pm, while the night owls swoop in for some late night gnosh from 10pm–12am.
 Not sure what to order?
 Rockslide has a number of year-round and seasonal beers on tap.
 Go for the medium bodied Rabbit Ears Amber Ale or opt for something bold like the Big Bear Stout.
 All beers pair nicely with menu items like the Rockslide Calzone or the Peppered Sirloin.